LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IT_System_Attack_Case_Study/Kypo_Locust 3302_Challenge_Blackcat_CTF/Kypo_Locust 3302_Challenge_Blackcat_CTF.md

 # CTF Challenge Write Up :  KYPO Locust 3302 Challenge of Blackcat

-**Design Purpose** : In the previous article *[How to Deploy KYPO_CRP on OpenStack-YOGA](https://www.linkedin.com/pulse/how-deploy-kypocrp-openstack-yoga-yuancheng-liu-zmjhc)*, I introduced how to deploy KYPO CRP on Open Stack cluster.
-This write-up will focus on the detailed steps of using the KYPO-CRP application and solving practical CTF questions through the KYPO Locust 3302 Challenge which used in the Blackcat CTF [Hacker and Defender Training] developed by Masaryk University’s Cybersecurity.
+**Design Purpose** : In the previous article *[How to Deploy KYPO_CRP on OpenStack-YOGA](https://www.linkedin.com/pulse/how-deploy-kypocrp-openstack-yoga-yuancheng-liu-zmjhc)*, I introduced how to deploy KYPO CRP on your Open Stack cluster.
+This write-up will focus on the detailed steps of using the KYPO-CRP application and solving practical CTF questions through the KYPO Locust 3302 Challenge which used in the Blackcat CTF [Hacker and Defender Training] developed by Masaryk University’s Cybersecurity Team.

-This CTF challenge is designed as an advanced Web and Information security exam to test the CTF participants through  penetration testing workflows, web service vulnerability exploit , command injection attack and the information protection knowledge and skills taught in Masaryk University Cybersecurity course [PV276 Seminar on Simulation of Cyber Attacks Course](https://is.muni.cz/course/fi/autumn2020/PV276) .
-The Locust 3302 sandbox is publicly available as part of KYPO’s open-source releases on KYPO official Gitlab: [MUNI-KYPO-TRAININGS / games / locust-3302 · GitLab](https://gitlab.ics.muni.cz/muni-kypo-trainings/games/locust-3302) for people to practice hands-on cyber defense and offense techniques.
+This CTF challenge is designed as an advanced Web and Information security exam to test the CTF participants' knowledge and skills through  penetration testing workflows, web service vulnerability exploit , command injection attack and the information protection taught in Masaryk University Cybersecurity course [PV276 Seminar on Simulation of Cyber Attacks Course](https://is.muni.cz/course/fi/autumn2020/PV276) .
+The Locust 3302 sandbox is publicly available as part of KYPO’s open-source releases on KYPO official Gitlab Repo [MUNI-KYPO-TRAININGS / games / locust-3302 · GitLab](https://gitlab.ics.muni.cz/muni-kypo-trainings/games/locust-3302) for people to practice hands-on cyber defense and offense techniques.

 ![](img/title.png)